search-rug/search-rug.github.io/_sprojects/storm-5.md

 - Swift
 - reverse engineering
 posted: 2023-01-01
-short: In this project the goal is to obtain a high quality Rascal grammar from the Swift language reference, in a (semi-)automatic, traceable way.
+description: In this project the goal is to obtain a high quality Rascal grammar from the Swift language reference, in a (semi-)automatic, traceable way.
 contact:
   header: Supervisor(s)